 Kraftnät Åland AB is responsible for electricity transmission in the Åland Islands, an autonomous Finnish province situated at the entrance of the Gulf of Bothnia in the Baltic Sea.
 Kraftnät awarded ABB a contract to supply a turnkey, 100 MW ±80 kV HVDC Light transmission link to ensure security of the energy supply on the main island of Åland, where most of the population lives, and allow more renewables into the energy mix.

 Åland presently receives 70 percent of its power via subsea AC cables from Sweden, in addition to some locally produced renewable generation.
-The existing fossil fuel powered back-up system will be closed once the new HVDC Light link is in operation.
+The existing fossil fuel powered back-up system will be closed once the new HVDC Light link is in operation, saving CO2 emissions.